 Lake McDonald Lodge is a National Historic Landmark nestled on the shores of Lake McDonald in Glacier National Park.
-The Lodge opened its doors in 1914 and is one of the finest examples of Swiss Chalet style hotels in the United States.
+The Lodge opened its doors in 1914 and is one of the finest examples of Swiss Chalet-style hotels in the United States.

 The floors in the lobby have messages in Kootenai which translate to “welcome” and “new life to those who drink here”.
-Guest rooms are split between the main lodge, duplex style cabins, Snyder Hall and the Cobb House.
+Guest rooms are split between the main lodge, duplex-style cabins, Snyder Hall, and the Cobb House.

-Guest rooms have modest amenities and Old World style accommodations resulting in a one of a kind experience.
+Guest rooms have modest amenities and Old World style accommodations resulting in a one-of-a-kind experience.

 The lobby fireplace is where the famous Montana cowboy artist Charles M. Russel used to tell cowboy stories to visitors.

 There are 79 newly renovated guest rooms and cabins along with four suites.
 Rooms include both king and queen size beds.
-Each room has an alarm clock, telephone, hairdryer, iron and ironing board, fan and some rooms have coffee makers.
+Each room has an alarm clock, telephone, hairdryer, iron and ironing board, fan, and some rooms have coffee makers.

-The lodge is located 10 miles from the park entrance at West entrance of Glacier.
+The lodge is located 10 miles from the park entrance at the West entrance of Glacier.
 You can easily take red bus tours, Lake McDonald boat cruises, and numerous other activities and enjoy easy access to the Going to the Sun road.